Vaidehi13/MovieTicketBooking/README.md

 ## User Authentication
 User authentication is implemented using Spring Security with BCrypt for password encoding

+## User Authentication using JWT
+User authentication is implemented using JWT on the branch jwt.

 ## User Authorization
 User authorization is implemented using Role Based Access